optimusmoose/JAMSS/README.md

-JaMMS
+JAMMS
 =====

-A GUI Java Mass Spectrometry Simulation Suite
+A GUI Java Mass Spectrometry Simulation Suite.
+See README.txt for info.